-4.2.
+5.2.
 Recreational

-The level of recreational harvest of Green Sea Urchins is unknown at this time, although it is generally accepted by DFO to be minimal.
-Catch monitoring programs for all sport caught fish are being developed in collaboration with recreational fishery organizations and information on Green Sea Urchins will be included in the future.
+The level of recreational harvest of Green Sea Urchins is generally accepted by DFO to be low and supported by data received (albeit minimal) through recreational licence surveys.
+Catch monitoring programs for all sport caught fish are being improved in collaboration with recreational fishery organizations.

-- Basic biological information regarding Green Sea Urchins is limited (i.e. age, growth, recruitment and migration) and is needed to support management objectives for this species.
-Increased monitoring of the commercially harvested populations through surveys is required to provide appropriate focus for assessment papers. - Impacts of the commercial Green Sea Urchin fishery on the ability of First Nations to harvest for food, social and ceremonial purposes needs to be considered. - A long-term strategy for collection of basic biological information, assessment techniques and management regimes is required. - The IQ program does not fully address the distribution of fishing effort, quality-oriented harvest, continuous market supply and maintaining competitive access to the Japanese market. - The impacts of sea otters on Green Sea Urchin populations need to be evaluated for future consideration in the management of this fishery.
+- Impacts of the commercial Green Sea Urchin fishery on the ability of First Nations to harvest for food, social and ceremonial purposes need to be considered. - The IQ program does not fully address the distribution of fishing effort, quality-oriented harvest, continuous market supply and maintaining competitive access to the Japanese market. - The impacts of sea otters on Green Sea Urchin populations need to be evaluated for future consideration in the management of this fishery. - Further assessment work will be required to continue to expand the fishery.

-4.4.
+5.4.
 Conservation and Sustainability

-4.4.1.
-Catch Monitoring
+5.4.1.
+Fishery Monitoring and Catch Reporting